sindresorhus/is/readme.md

 - [is-error-constructor](https://github.com/sindresorhus/is-error-constructor) - Check if a value is an error constructor
 - [is-empty-iterable](https://github.com/sindresorhus/is-empty-iterable) - Check if an Iterable is empty
 - [is-blob](https://github.com/sindresorhus/is-blob) - Check if a value is a Blob - File-like object of immutable, raw data
+- [has-emoji](https://github.com/sindresorhus/has-emoji) - Check whether a string has any emoji

 ## Created by